 In August 2023, the Oregon Department of Agriculture (ODA) received reports of an atypical canine infectious respiratory illness being seen in dogs in the Portland Metro and Willamette Valley areas.
 As of their last public update, ODA had received over 200 reports of atypical canine infectious respiratory disease from Oregon veterinarians.
 Some of these reports were about illnesses that occurred earlier in the summer of 2023, prior to August.
 Veterinarians in other states, such as New Hampshire, have reported similar canine illnesses as far back as summer 2022.

-ODA is actively working with reporting veterinarians and specialists at OSU’s Carlson College of Veterinary Medicine (CCVM), the Oregon Veterinary Diagnostic Laboratory (OVDL), and the USDA’s National Veterinary Services Laboratory (USDA-NVSL) to find the causative agent behind these cases.
+ODA has worked with reporting veterinarians and specialists at OSU’s Carlson College of Veterinary Medicine (CCVM), the Oregon Veterinary Diagnostic Laboratory (OVDL), and the USDA’s National Veterinary Services Laboratory (USDA-NVSL) and other specialists to investigate the causative agent behind these cases.

 Should Dog Owners Be Worried?

-Periodic outbreaks of Canine Infectious Respiratory Disease Complex (CIRDC) can occur in a dog population and some cases can be serious.
+Periodic outbreaks of Canine Infectious Respiratory Disease Complex (CIRDC) can occur in a dog population and, while some cases can be serious, the majority of dogs recover.
 Transmitted by respiratory droplets, both viruses and bacteria can cause CIRDC.

 CIRDC cases more commonly occur in animals housed in settings such as shelters, boarding, or training facilities rather than in animals housed in private homes, especially those with limited access to other dogs.